 The Greater Bilby can be seen at Taronga Zoo Sydney in the Australian Nightlife precinct.

 Taronga is working towards the Bilby no longer being considered extinct in the state of NSW.
 Their future is looking brighter thanks to a 110 ha breeding sanctuary at Taronga Western Plains Zoo Dubbo.
-This research site will inform how we manage the bilbies as we work to reintroduce them into the wild.
-The first sanctuary-bred Bilbies are due for release into Sturt National Park in the arid north-western corner of NSW.
+This research and breeding site will inform how we manage the bilbies as we work to reintroduce them into the wild.
+The first sanctuary-bred Bilbies are due for release into Sturt National Park in the arid north-western corner of NSW before 2021.